tbarron/pyppi/README.md

   * The minpy entry is optional and may be omitted.
 If present, it will generate a "data-requires-python" attribute on the anchor for the release.

+  * This is free and unencumbered software released into the public domain.
+    For more information, please visit <http://unlicense.org/>.